CLI reference

 Behavior:

-• With --name or --redirect-uri flags: merges flag values with existing app configuration
+• With --name, --redirect-uri, --scope, or --logo-uri flags: merges flag values with existing app configuration

 • Without flags (run from a scaffolded project directory): pushes the full app-config.json to Brevo